vishvAsa/vishvAsa.github.io/content/conversations/YT/jyotiSham/2026_04_29_vedAntin-physics-errors.md

 </details>

 ## Trustworthiness
-> How can Vedanta Desika’s works be trusted if he believed in a geocentric model? @beigomaacademymathsclub5873
+> How can Vedanta Desika’s works be trusted if he believed in a geocentric model? @beigomaacademymathsclub5873 (Jayesvara kumar)

 No one is asking you to "trust" vedAnta-deshika's (or anyone else's) works as works of God.
 If you find value in the arguments presented, take it.
 Otherwise leave it.
 We don't burn heretics on the stake or put you under house arrest as a the Euro Christians did with Galileo.